March 16, 2021

 Commercial snow removal is a necessity across many parts of our region.
-Everyone from local municipalities to large retail lots to facilities managers like yourself need this service.
+Everyone from local municipalities to large retail lots to facilities managers like yourself needs this service.
 With that in mind, we put together our thoughts in today’s blog, the best facilities management guide to commercial snow removal.

 Commercial Snow Removal Basics

 It’s important to keep everyone safe during the winter.
 While some have continued to work from home during the pandemic, many others have been back in the office for quite a while now.
 The truth is, it will save you both time and money to work with a commercial snow removal company.
-They have the right tools and equipment to properly clear your parking lots and sidewalks.
+They have the right tools and equipment to clear your parking lots and sidewalks properly.

 Snow removal is also important to properly maintain your building’s foundation.
-As snow melts, water can gradually leak into your foundation if not removed.
+As the snow melts, water can gradually leak into your foundation if not removed.

 Second, it keeps your facilities cleaner.
 Businesses that don’t have proper snow removal will quickly watch their front office space turn into a wet mess if heavy snow is tracked in.

 Third, it lets your tenants or co-workers know you care for them.
-It presents an air of professionalism and that you’re willing to do what is necessary for their comfort and well being.
+It presents an air of professionalism and that you’re willing to do what is necessary for their comfort and well-being.

 Different Types of Snow Plow Vehicles

 Winter service vehicles are commonplace on our highways during the winter months.
 County and state governments use a commercial snow removal vehicle similar to that of a dump truck.
-The primary difference is that the bed is full of salt — and of course the blade on the front.
+The primary difference is that the bed is full of salt — and of course, the blade on the front.

-Outside of that, many other organizations and independent business owners will use a variety of heavy duty trucks such as a Dodge Ram, Chevy Silverado, or Ford.
+Outside of that, many other organizations and independent business owners will use a variety of heavy-duty trucks such as a Dodge Ram, Chevy Silverado, or Ford.
 These are often the heavier engine model, such as the Ford F250 or 350.

-In addition, smaller vehicles can be used for commercial snow removal such as ATVs.
+In addition, smaller vehicles can be used for commercial snow removal, such as ATVs.
 While probably not ideal for larger parking lots or facilities, they do have the advantage of being able to get closer to your building than their larger brethren.

 Salt vs Ice Melt — Which Option Is Best For Commercial Properties